AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ![](Images/StartGcode.png)

-## Determining volumetric flow
+## Determining Max Volumetric Flow

 Keep in mind this is a rough calculation - maximum volumetric flow rate can change with a number of factors like temperatures and material type.

-Once you find your maximum with the below method, I would still advise setting it slightly lower for margin of safety.
+Once you find your maximum volumetric flow with the below method, you should still set it slightly lower for margin of safety.
 I set mine slightly on the low side so that I don't have to tune it per filament/material.
+Your hotend may also be able to manage a slightly higher rate for a short 100mm "burst" than it might for a full-blown print.

 Volumetric flow is expressed in mm^3/sec (cubic millimeters per second)